What does the acronym SPF stand for?

 We adhere to the FELASA guidelines for both mice and rats in the facility.
 The latest guidelines are available here.

 Why are mouse lines imported into the facility by embryo rederivation?

-To ensure the lines we house here are clean, we must remove any pathogens they may potentially have.
-The only safe way to do this is by early embryo redererivation, where embryos 1-2 days old (2- to 8-cell) are transferred into clean recipients.
-Cesarean section is not good enough, as viral pathogens often cannot be removed by this method as they are easily transferred into the developing embryos via the placenta.
+To ensure the lines we house within the facility are clean, we must remove any pathogens they may potentially have.
+The only safe way to do this is by early embryo rederivation.
+This is where embryos at 1-2 days old (2- to 8-cell) are transferred into clean recipients.
+Caesarean section is not a satisfactory method of transfer, as viral pathogens can be easily transferred into the developing embryos via the placenta.

 Can I bring in mouse lines from other facilities without embryo rederivation?

 In the vast majority of cases, no. Even if the health status of the line appears clean the animals may still be carrying pathogens that have not been detected.
 The only way to ensure a clean facility is maintained is to bring everything in by embryo rederivation.

 We have a couple of exceptions to this rule and these are animals that are purchased from one of the Jackson Labs clean facilities or from Charles River, USA and Charles River Europe.
 They must come with a detailed clean history.
 Such animals are screened into the facility and are “quarantined” until screening confirms their pathogen-free status.

 What if I need to do a short-term experiment with a mouse line available elsewhere but don’t want to maintain it as a line or breed here?

 Unfortunately, in most cases it will still have to be embryo rederived here.
 We can offer the option to freeze down a stock of embryos for future projects so that the line can be easily reanimated in the future when required, but the line cannot come in directly no matter the length of the project.
 However, if there is room available for the duration of the project, we may be able to house it for a short period of time at our Gilles Plains facility.
 Please contact email@example.com for any further enquiries.